 Lanzarote

-Lanzarote is one of the oldest and most easterly of the Canary Islands.
-This has created a unique volcanic cone landscape.
+Lanzarote is one of the oldest and most eastern of the Canary Islands.
+This has resulted in a unique volcanic cone landscape.
 The soil of this island is less fertile, making it less green than the other islands.
-This makes it a surprising island that occasionally resembles a moon landscape.
+This makes it a surprising island that sometimes resembles a lunar landscape.
 Lanzarote has much less high-rise buildings than Tenerife or Gran Canaria.
-This ensures that the landscape stands out even better and is much more pristine than on the aforementioned islands.
-The island is mainly ideal for active activities such as cycling, hiking, diving or windsurfing.
-Because Lanzarote has fewer local inhabitants, the authentic villages and sights that Tenerife and Gran Canaria know are missing.
+This makes the landscape stand out even more and is much more unspoiled than on the aforementioned islands.
+The island is mainly ideal for active activities, such as cycling, hiking, diving or windsurfing.
+Because Lanzarote has fewer local residents, the authentic villages and sights that Tenerife and Gran Canaria do know are missing.

 Fuerteventura

 This Canary Island is located just below Lanzarote and is the oldest island in the archipelago.
-Good to know is that this island experiences an almost constant wind, making it ideal for windsurfing and kiting, but this can also be an irritation if you want to relax on the beach.
+It is good to know that this island experiences an almost constant wind, making it ideal for windsurfing and kitesurfing, but this can also be an irritation when you want to relax on the beach.
 Fuerteventura is mainly known for its beautiful golden sandy beaches and turquoise sea.
-Just like Lanzarote, this island has few local inhabitants, which means that there is less culture and traditional restaurants than in Gran Canaria and Tenerife.
-The most famous seaside resort on Fuerteventura is Corralejo, located in the north of the island at the protected nature park and dune area El Jable.
+Like Lanzarote, this island has few local residents, so there is also less culture and traditional restaurants to be found here than in Gran Canaria and Tenerife.
+The most famous resort on Fuerteventura is Corralejo, located in the north of the island near the protected nature park and dune area El Jable.

 La Palma

 La Palma is also known as La Isla Bonita; the most beautiful island.
-This is partly because it is the greenest Canary Island of the archipelago.
-The whole island has been declared a UNESCO Biosphere Reserve.
+This is partly due to the fact that it is the greenest Canary Island in the archipelago.
+The entire island has been declared a UNESCO biosphere reserve.
 The island is much less touristy than the islands mentioned above, and therefore offers a peaceful holiday with a green rainforest in the north of the island and a desert landscape in the south.
-La Palma does not have large vibrant cities such as Tenerife.
-This island mainly has cozy and colorful cities.
-The capital Santa Cruz de La Palma has a historical importance; it used to be an important port for shipbuilding.
-It is also a very charming city; well worth a visit.
+La Palma does not have large bustling cities like Tenerife, for example.
+This island mainly has cozy and colorful towns.
+The capital Santa Cruz de La Palma has a historical significance; it used to be an important port for shipbuilding.
+In addition, it is a very charming city; definitely worth a visit.

 La Gomera

-La Gomera is a lesser known Canary Island, but no less interesting.
-Are you looking for fewer tourists, but a sunny holiday, then La Gomera is ideal.
-The island does not have the standard sun, sea and beach that the other better-known islands do have.
-This island has a lot of untamed nature, many hiking trails, cliffs and ravines, and green valleys.
-The capital San Sebastian is quiet and has only one historical point of interest; Columbus visited the island.
-This island is also easy to visit from Tenerife for one day.
+La Gomera is a lesser-known Canary Island, but certainly not less interesting.
+If you are looking for fewer tourists but still a sunny holiday, then La Gomera is ideal.
+The island does not have the standard sun, sea, and beach that the other more famous islands have.
+Instead, this island has a lot of untamed nature, many hiking trails, cliffs, and ravines, and green valleys.
+The capital San Sebastian is quiet and has only one historical mention; Columbus visited the island.
+This island is also easy to visit from Tenerife for a day.

 El Hierro

-This is the smallest and most mysterious island in the archipelago.
-It is quite remote from the other islands and that is exactly what attracts the adventurous tourists to this Canary Island.
-The coast of El Hierro has many lava rocks, where the inland is characterized by agricultural land and flower fields.
-You will hardly find beaches and tourists here, making it the ideal destination if you like peace and quiet.
-In addition, this island is also perfect if you love diving and the underwater world.
-The island has a lot of underwater caves and shipwrecks.
+This is the smallest and most mysterious island of the archipelago.
+It is quite remote from the other islands, which is exactly what attracts adventurous tourists to this Canary Island.
+The coast of El Hierro has many lava rocks, while the inland is characterized by farmland and flower fields.
+You will hardly find beaches and tourists here, making it the ideal destination if you love peace and quiet.
+Additionally, this island is perfect if you enjoy diving and the underwater world.
+The island has quite a few underwater caves and shipwrecks.